Talent5/Attend/README.md

-# Attend - QR Code Attendance Tracking System
+# Attend - QR Code Attendance System

 A modern attendance tracking system using QR codes for seamless check-ins and check-outs with comprehensive administration tools.